ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 > for game audio, integrating microtransactions and DLC, and a detailed look at
 > graphics performance.

-Game developer at Bocoup in Bosten; did FB games at Blue Fang, foudned / ran game analytics middleware Orbus Gameworks, data analyst at Turbine on MMORPGs.
+Darius Kazemi is a game developer at Bocoup in Bosten; did FB games at Blue Fang, foudned / ran game analytics middleware Orbus Gameworks, data analyst at Turbine on MMORPGs.

-Fieldrunners released oct 2008, one of the first hit iOS games.
+Fieldrunners was released oct 2008, one of the first hit iOS games.
 Much more polished, higher fidelity than other games.
-Was ported to Nintendo DSi, PSP, PS3, etc. Was contacted to bring to html5 / Chrome Web Store, began July 2011.
+Was ported to Nintendo DSi, PSP, PS3, etc. Bocoup was contacted to convert it to html5 / Chrome Web Store, which began July 2011.

 * Took 12 weeks to port
 * 3 weeks prepro and testing